matheusDrumond/node.js_study/README.md

 Node.js allows passing arguments via the command line, enabling interaction with Node through input data.
 For detailed information on usage and access, refer to the '2.4_cmd-line-arguments' folder.

 Command line arguments are indispensable in a Node developer's toolkit, empowering the creation of powerful scripts capable of diverse functionalities.

+### 2.5 - Third-Party Modules

+Before diving into this section, it's important to understand Node Package Manager (npm). npm comes bundled with Node.js, and you can verify its installation by typing `npm --version` in your terminal.
+This tool is crucial for installing, managing, and removing modules, among other functionalities.
+Throughout this section, npm will serve as the gateway to incorporating third-party modules into our projects.

+#### -> Understanding Third-Party Modules

+Apart from the modules provided by Node.js and those you develop yourself, there's another category to consider: third-party modules.
+These are created by other developers and are available for anyone to use in their projects.

+#### -> How to Use Third-Party Modules

+1. **Initialization:** Begin by initializing your project using `npm init`.
+This command sets up your project environment and generates a `package.json` file.
+This file contains project metadata, including dependencies (i.e., modules used in your project), scripts that can be executed via command line, and a project description.

+2. **Installation:** To utilize a specific package, use npm to install it.
+The command format is `npm install <packageName>`.
+This action downloads and installs the package into the `node_modules` folder of your project.

+3. **Usage:** Once installed, you can import the module into your project files using `require('moduleName')`.
+For example, `const moduleName = require('moduleName')` allows you to use functionalities provided by the third-party module within your code.

+By following these steps, you can seamlessly integrate third-party modules into your Node.js projects, leveraging the extensive ecosystem of community-developed packages available through npm.